 HG Insights provides actionable account intelligence that gives product teams the ability to build the ideal product for their existing customers at the most efficient cost.
 In addition to appealing to potential customers, Go-To-Market teams can collaborate on upselling competing solutions by viewing an account’s existing IT infrastructure.
 Using HG Insights’ install and intent data, Wipro was able to turn a $15M cloud migration deal into a $75M digital transformation project by accurately determining their customer’s needs.

 The capability to see what their existing and potential customers have installed and are currently researching equips product teams with the necessary tools for cross-functional collaboration and, ultimately, a more marketable product.

 By developing a company’s ICtP, Go-To-Market teams can expand into previously unknown markets.
 Finding compatible technologies enables teams to identify patterns in their existing customer base and pursue accounts that have yet to be contacted by competitors, defining an entirely new market.

 Recognizing untapped markets based on their existing IT infrastructure, industry, geography, and annual revenue, product teams can then design an ideal product adapted to their new market’s needs.
-Citrix used their ICtP to build Project Edison, a business intelligence tool that allowed them to identify and capture an $80M new market solution in EMEA in 2020 and ensured their product team could develop the right features and functionality to attract these customers.
+One HG Customer used their ICtP to build Project Edison, a business intelligence tool that allowed them to identify and capture an $80M new market solution in EMEA in 2020 and ensured their product team could develop the right features and functionality to attract these customers.